 The Centre offers various educational tracks about the Dutch Golden Age in its global context, including Bachelor and Master courses, a one year regular Master track and a Research Master track.

-The academic director of the Centre is Lia van Gemert.
+The academic directors of the Centre are Frans Grijzenhout and Geert Janssen.
 The Centre has a management and general board (chair: Eric Jan Sluijter).